greedann/Assymetric-file-encryption/README.md

 ### Private key restore

 If you split your private key into several parts when creating a digital signature, it is possible to restore it.
-To do this, you need to collect the minimum number of parts (specified at creation) and place them in the `sertificate` directory.
+To do this, you need to collect the minimum number of parts (specified at creation) and place them in the `certificate` directory.
 And then execute the command

 ```bash
 python restore_private_key.py
 ```

-If the parts of the key were correct and were sufficient, the `private_key.pem` file will appear in the `sertificate` directory, containing your original private key.
+If the parts of the key were correct and were sufficient, the `private_key.pem` file will appear in the `certificate` directory, containing your original private key.

+## Technical details

+### File encryption

+Files are encrypted using RSA symmetric encryption algorithm and session key.
+The session key in turn is encrypted using the public key and AES algorithm in GCM mode and stored in the encrypted file.
+To decrypt the file, a private key is used to decrypt the session key, and then the session key decrypts the file itself.

+### Disk encryption

+For disk encryption “full disk encryption” is used.
+That is, not only the data itself is encrypted, but also the partition data.
+First all data is copied from the disk and then encrypted as a file.
+After encryption, the data is written back to the disk.
+When decrypting, the process is reversed.

+### Key recovery

+The possibility of data recovery in case of private key loss is realized in 2 ways:
+1. Through private key recovery from parts using Shamir's scheme
+2. By restoring a file using a password.
+The session key is encrypted using a password when encrypting a file and is saved with the file.
+When decrypting the file, the user must enter the password that will be used to decrypt the session key.